Nunavut tops Canada for unmarried couples, single-parent families: Stats Can

 The national proportion for single-parent families stands at 16.3 per cent nationally, while it’s 28.2 per cent in Nunavut.

-This means that nearly one in every three families in Nunavut are headed by a single parents.
+This means that nearly one in every three families in Nunavut is headed by a single parent.

 Statistics Canada looked at 8,860 private households in Nunavut, of which 3,470 were couples with children, 1,040 couples without children, 1,325 single-parent families, 1,575 one-person households, and 920 multiple-family households.